 Small molecule drugs represent another promising therapeutic approach.
-NIH recently funded a large-scale project to develop new small molecule drugs for the treatment of DMD and potentially other forms of muscular dystrophy as well.
+NIH recently funded a largescale project to develop new small molecule drugs for the treatment of DMD and potentially other forms of muscular dystrophy as well.
 The project will pursue a number of strategies for therapy development, including stimulating muscle growth by modulating growth factor pathways, and upregulating proteins that may structurally and functionally substitute for dystrophin or contribute to the dystrophin protein complex in normal muscle cells.
 The researchers have already completed a high-throughput screening process on each of these strategies in order to identify small molecules that are candidate therapies.
 The project will focus on improving the properties of these small molecules as drug candidates and carry out research that will help support further clinical studies using these compounds.
 One exciting aspect of this project is the fact that a patient voluntary organization as well as a biopharmaceutical company is contributing funds to this project, thereby creating a public-private partnership to leverage funds for this project.
+Long Term Objective: (SRO-3.1) Advance scientific and biomedical research in pursuit of fundamental knowledge about the nature and behavior of living systems and the application of that knowledge to extend healthy life and reduce the burdens of illness and disability.